 HcAbs – Full length immunoglobulins with a simpler structure

-Immunoglobulines from camelids are sub-classified into IgG1, IgG2 and IgG3.
-Only IgG2 and IgG3 are single chain Abs.
-Single Chain Antibodies are composed of only two heavy chains and no light chains or CH1 domains.
-Ig2 and IgG3 both bind the antigen through a unique domain, named VHH.
+Immunoglobulins from camelids are sub-classified into IgG1, IgG2 and IgG3.
+Only IgG2 and IgG3 are single-chain Abs.
+Single-chain Antibodies are composed of only two heavy chains and no light chains or CH1 domains.
+IgG2 and IgG3 both bind the antigen through a unique domain, named VHH.

-VHH – The smallest naturally occuring antibody binding domains.
+VHH – The smallest naturally occuring antibody binding domain

 It is usually produced by the phage display method which ensures the selection of the best VHH binding domain against a dedicated target.
 The generation of such small, single-domain antibody fragments (VHH ~15 kDa) has many advantages over traditional immunoglobulin fragments such as ScFv or Fabs.

-Due to their small size, VHH can bind epitopes that are hidden.
+Due to their small sizes, VHH binding domains can bind epitopes that are hidden.
 Hence the targeting precision is higher compared to normal antibodies

-Because they are composed of a unique polypeptide chain, VHH are relatively easy to produce in lower eukaryotes up to very high amounts and purities.
+Because they are composed of a unique polypeptide chain, VHH binding domains are relatively easy to produce in lower eukaryotes up to very high amounts and purities.

-VHH have a high tissue penetration and are cleared from circulation rapidly.
+VHH binding domains have a high tissue penetration and are cleared from circulation rapidly.

-Some VHH can even cross the blood-brain barrier.
+Some VHH binding domains can even cross the blood-brain barrier.

-VHH are stable under extreme pH, temperature and against proteases.
+VHH binding domains are more stable than full length antibodies under various pH and temperature conditions and against proteases.

 Hence, they keep their native folding and epitope binding